kolinabir/fashion-website-client/README.md

 1. **User Authentication:** Users can create accounts and log in handled by backend.

-2. **Add & Manage product:** Admin can add and manage their fashion services, including editing and deleting listings.
+2. **Add & Manage product:** Admin can add and manage their AN NOOR services, including editing and deleting listings.

-3. **Product Booking:** Users can browse and book available fashion services.
+3. **Product Booking:** Users can browse and book available AN NOOR services.

 4. **My Schedule:** Registered users can see all their booked Products.